angel-dart/gitbook/Basic-Routing.md

 # Routing
 It is very to attach handlers to dynamic paths.
+Routes are resolved in the order they are declared.

 The simplest routes look like this, and are self-explanatory:
 ```dart